 CCRI activities would cover all three research areas: key and emerging climate change science areas from ongoing USGCRP elements ($34.9 million); climate quality observations, monitoring and data management ($70.4 million); and decision support resources ($79.2 million).

 CLIMATE CHANGE TECHNOLOGY PROGRAM (CCTP)

-There is a growing climate change technology program (CCTP) that parallels the CCRP.
-It would approach a funding level of nearly $3.0 billion in FY 2005.
+There is a growing Climate Change Technology Program (CCTP) that parallels the CCRP.
 It is composed of two parts, a climate change technology related research and development (R&D) program and the National Climate Change Technology Initiative (NCCTI).
-The R&D program has as its aim strengthening the Federal leadership of climate change related technology R&D by improving coordination of R&D investments across Federal agencies and by focusing the Federal R&D portfolio on the President's climate change goals, near- and long-term.
-The NCCTI's main thrust is to examine the Federal portfolio of R&D and strengthen its coordination and focus on achieving those goals.
+The R&D program has as its aim strengthening the federal leadership of climate change related technology R&D by improving coordination of R&D investments across federal agencies and by focusing the federal R&D portfolio on the President's climate change goals, near and long term.
+The NCCTI's main thrust is to examine the federal portfolio of R&D and strengthen its coordination and focus on achieving those goals.

 The potential global impacts of technology are relatively long term.
 Thus the CCTP is guided by the climate change goals of the United Nations Framework Convention on Climate Change of 1992.
 To achieve the long term goal of stabilization of greenhouse gas concentrations in the Earth's atmosphere, net emissions of greenhouse gases on a global scale must approach levels that are lower than they are today.

 The R&D program is extensive in its scope and involvement among the federal agencies.
 Federal agencies with relevant R&D programs participating in the CCTP include: the Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Interior, and Transportation, as well as EPA, NASA and NSF.